 The social report presents and measures the main social indicators and their evolution over the last years.
 Beyond the figures, these indicators make it possible to translate into concrete actions, the various commitments that the Group has made for several years in the area of social policy.

 In line with the human capital strategy defined in the Group’s overall strategy and the new “2018 vision” enabling the acceleration of high value-added projects for the Group and for all employees, the year 2018 has been marked by organizational changes and the implementation of various HR development tools.

 Scope of reporting

 100% of the Orabank group, comprising Oragroup, SA (the holding company), all the banks (Orabank Benin, Orabank Gabon, Orabank Guinea, Orabank Mauritania, Orabank Chad, Orabank Togo) and Orabank Côte d’Ivoire with all its branches (Orabank Burkina, Orabank Guinea-Bissau, Orabank Mali, Orabank Niger and Orabank Senegal).

 Orabank has also conducted a materiality study to prioritise relevant challenges and enhance its strategic roadmap.
 Although we are under no regulatory obligation as regards reporting, we are committed to a proactive and voluntary approach to providing information on our CSR (corporate social responsibility) performance.

 Period and cycle

 We have been publishing annual reports on our CSR approach since 2014.
-Our most recent report, on 2016 data, was published in 2017.
-For the 2017 data, we have chosen a digital reporting format, which enables more regular updating of our information.
+Our most recent report, on 2017 data, was published in 2018.
+This report covers 2018 data and is published in 2019.
+We have chosen a digital reporting format that allows for a more regular update of our information elements.